 Villanova's goal is not only to meet state requirements, but to graduate fully confident, inspired educators who will lead professional lives exemplifying the intellectual and moral ideals embodied in the University's mission.
 We invite you to read the Undergraduate Teacher Education Mission Statement in the Undergraduate Student Handbook.

 Secondary Education majors begin their observations in area schools with their first Education course, and continue these field experiences as a requirement for subsequent courses throughout the program.
 Observations encompass a variety of school settings, including urban, suburban, private and parochial schools.
 A Field Placement Coordinator helps candidates with placements and maintains ongoing relationships with cooperating school districts.
 As candidates advance in the program, they assume greater responsibility in the cooperating classrooms, from observation to small group instruction, to large group instruction and lesson planning.
 The culmination of these experiences is in the final semester of senior year, when candidates teach a full-time schedule under the guidance of their cooperating teacher and their Villanova supervisor.
 Villanova recommends graduates of the Secondary Education program to the Pennsylvania State Department of Education for their Level I Professional Certification when they have met the requirements.
-Some of these include graduating with a minimal 3.0 GPA, passing the required PRAXIS exams, satisfactory performance in their field experiences including a minimal B- in student teaching, and successful creation of a presentation electronic portfolio.
+Some of these include graduating with a minimal 3.0 GPA, passing the state-required exams,** satisfactory performance in their field experiences including a minimal B- in student teaching, and successful creation of a presentation electronic portfolio.
 For a complete listing of requirements, see the Undergraduate Student Handbook.
 For student teaching requirements, see the Student Teaching Handbook.